 How to cut Celery root?

 Scrub and wash the dirt-filled crevices of the celery root well, then trim the top and bottom with a sharp knife.
 Peel the skin using a knife, and a paring knife to remove any small divots.
 Cook immediately to prevent discoloration or wash it with lemon juice.
-Watch this video from Melissa Clack – Mastering Celery Root.
+Watch this video on how to cut celery root.

-Health Benefit of Celery Root and Celeriac Juice:
+14 Health Benefit of Celery Root and Celeriac Juice

 - Low in calories